Gorget patches: United Kingdom

-In the United Kingdom, general officers or senior staff officers of the British Army wear gorget patches according to their branch or arm of service; their counterpart police ranks wear similar gorget patches of silver-on-black (gold-on-black in the City of London Police).
+General officers and senior staff officers of the British Army wear gorget patches according to their branch or arm of service; their counterpart police ranks wear similar gorget patches of silver-on-black (gold-on-black in the City of London Police).
 Officer cadets in the Merchant Navy, Army and the Royal Air Force also wear patches.

 Introduced for British Army staff officers in India in 1887, the patches subsequently proliferated.
 Different colours were introduced to indicate the branch of service and by 1940 one finds: